-In 2022, we excitedly welcomed Luna and Lottie, our wonderful Pets as Therapy dogs, to the Perseid community.
-Pets as Therapy (PAT) is an approach where specially trained dogs are utilised to calmly promote positive wellbeing across a range of settings.
-At Perseid, this includes pupils taking the dogs for walks in the grounds, caring for them, reading stories and talking to them.
+Pets as Therapy (PAT) is an approach where animals are utilised to calmly promote positive wellbeing across a range of settings.
+At Perseid, this previously included pupils taking the dogs for walks in the grounds, caring for them, reading stories and talking to them.
 This initiative supports communication, language, social/emotional development and well-being and we are already seeing positive impacts.
-Luna and Lottie add to our existing animal based provision alongside resident Lower School pet rabbits Comet and Star and KS3 horse-riding lessons at Diamond Riding Centre.
+Our existing animal based provision includes our resident Lower School pet rabbits Comet and Star and KS3 horse-riding lessons at Diamond Riding Centre.

 Merton Music Foundation

 Pupils across Perseid School have benefitted from many exciting projects through our partnership with Merton Music Foundation.
-This includes two residencies with the Orchestra of the Age of Enlightenment and our involvement in the Music is for Life concerts which take place every year.
+This includes mini music makers and two residencies with the Orchestra of the Age of Enlightenment and our involvement in the Music is for Life concerts which take place bi-annually.

 The Panathlon Challenge

 The Panathlon Challenge is a national charity which provides competitive sporting opportunities for young people with disabilities; including multi-sport events, swimming, football and boccia.
 The opportunity allows our pupils to participate in a range of sporting events and compete against other pupils across London, with the opportunity to use Olympic stadium facilities.

 Perseid School pupils have been participating in Panathlon sporting events many years and we aware of the positive impact it has had on their lives, most importantly the opportunity to take part in exciting activities, learn new skills and meet other pupils with SEN from across the borough.